 This post was written by Kaitlyn Crain Enriquez.

 In December 1944, American forces had been spread across a 75 mile stretch of the Ardennes Forest.
-The Ardennes was considered to be a minimal fighting area, therefore, the troops that had been placed in the area were either inexperienced or had been moved there to rest.
-However, early in the morning of December 16th, 1944, American troops were caught off guard by a surprise counteroffensive attack, which included approximately 200,000 German troops and 1,000 tanks.
-Hitler had been planning the counteroffensive since September 1944 and had hoped to break through the American front lines.
-His ultimate goal was to split the Allied Armies in half.
+The Ardennes was considered to be a minimal fighting area and therefore, the troops that had been placed in the area were either inexperienced or had been moved there to rest.
+However, early in the morning of December 16th, 1944, American troops were caught off guard by a surprise counteroffensive attack.
+The attack consisted of approximately 200,000 German troops and 1,000 tanks.
+Hitler had been planning the counteroffensive since September 1944.
+He had hoped to break through the American front lines, with the ultimate goal of splitting the Allied Armies in half.
 Hitler had also hoped to take control of the supply port in Antwerp, Belgium.
+This counteroffensive attack led to what we now remember as the Battle of the Bulge.

 – The German Commander.